Wedlock (film)

-Wedlock is a 1991 American science fiction-action television film from HBO Pictures, directed by Lewis Teague and starring Rutger Hauer, Mimi Rogers, Joan Chen, and James Remar.
+Wedlock (titled Deadlock for some releases) is a 1991 American science fiction-action television film that aired on HBO on December 10, 1991.
+It was directed by Lewis Teague and starring Rutger Hauer, Mimi Rogers, Joan Chen, and James Remar.
 It received an Emmy Nomination for Sound Editing.

 The film follows a diamond thief sent to a prison which uses new technology linked explosive neck collars to keep its prisoners from escaping.
-After learning who his collar is linked to, they escape but the police pursuing them and those who want the diamonds are a constant threat.
+After learning who his collar is linked to, they escape, but the police pursuing them and those who want the diamonds are a constant threat.

 Synopsis

-After stealing diamonds in a robbery, diamond thief Frank Warren is betrayed by his best friend Sam and his fiancée Noelle, who turns him in to the authorities.
-Frank is sentenced to 12 years imprisonment at Camp Holliday, an experimental prison where each convict is fitted with an electronic collar containing an explosive device which is electronically connected to another inmate.
-If any inmate tries to escape from Camp Holliday, or is even just separated from their collar-mate by more than 100 yards, both their collars will explode.
-Frank learns the inmate he is connected to is Tracy Riggs, and Tracy and Frank both escape with their collars intact.
-On the run from the authorities, Frank and Tracy find they are being pursued by Sam and Noelle, believing Frank will lead them to the hidden diamonds.
-It is up to Frank and Tracy get to the diamonds without separating from each other by more than 100 yards.
+The story follows Frank Warren (Hauer), a jewel thief and electronics expert who is betrayed by his accomplices after a successful diamond heist.
+Frank is sentenced to Camp Holliday, an experimental prison where inmates are fitted with explosive electronic collars linked to unknown partners.
+If linked inmates are separated by more than 100 yards, both collars detonate.
+Frank eventually identifies his partner as Tracy Riggs (Rogers), and the two must escape captivity while evading Frank's double-crossing partners to recover the stolen diamonds.